josephworks/josephworks.github.io/CONTRIBUTE.md

 ------
 # Ways to contribute:

+# Thru Discord:
-1. Join our discord or direct message me.
+Join our discord or direct message me.

 For our discord click [Discord](DISCORD.md).

 Talking to us may give us an idea of what you would like to see in our projects!